Reliability is the foundation of successful startups.

 Before diving into implementation, let's examine the essential building blocks of an effective DevOps workflow.
 Each component fulfills a critical function in creating a seamless, reliable system.

-• Alerting and incident management ensures the right people are notified when problems occur and provides structured processes for responding to and learning from incidents.
+Alerting and incident management Notify the right people when problems occur and structure incident response High Within first month

 While all these components are important, startups should prioritize building a foundation that supports reliability and efficiency.
 For most early-stage companies, this means focusing on automation, monitoring, and communication.